conan-io/docs/manage_deps/conanfile_py.rst

 Well, now we have our ``conanfile.py`` created.
 But where is the improvement?
 In the previous ``conanfile.py`` we omitted the **build** method.

-Full ``conanfile.py`` will allow us to:
+The full ``conanfile.py`` will allow you to:

-1. Have **full managed settings** for either your project and it's requirements.
+1. Have **full managed settings** for both your project and its requirements.
-2. Have **full managed options** for either your project and it's requirements.
+2. Have **full managed options** for both your project and its requirements.
-3. Get naturally ready if you want to **build your own conan package**.
+3. Get ready if you want to natively **build your own conan package**.

 Managed settings